Last updated on January 17th, 2020 at 09:07 pm

-You could stroll the boardwalk in a half hour.
+You could stroll the boardwalk in an hour.
 But be warned: Once you enter the quiet, lovely world of Six Mile Cypress Slough, you will want to pause and linger.
 We meant to make ours a quick stop.
-Two hours later, we left promising to return and linger.
+Two hours later, we left promising to return and spend more time.

 The boardwalk has two loops with many benches and one spot set up as a blind for better wildlife viewing.
 It is shady and largely mosquito-free even in summer, thanks to the hungry Gambusia, or mosquito fish, that inhabit the waters.

 The Six Mile Slough boardwalk takes you through about 80 acres of the nine-mile long, 3,420-acre slough.
 About a third-mile wide, the slough is a wide, slow-moving river that eventually empties into Estero Bay.

 In addition to saving a pristine cypress swamp, the Six Mile Cypress Slough serves as a natural corridor through which wildlife can travel.
 (In recent years, a Florida panther was frequenting the slough but is believed to have been hit by a car and killed.)